CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 11. Open the **index.ts** file.

-12. Remove the following line 2 as we are no longer using HelloWorld
+12. Remove the following line (line number 2 in Index.ts file) as we are no longer using HelloWorld

     ```
     import { HelloWorld, IHelloWorldProps } from "./HelloWorld";